microsoft/mu_feature_config/SetupDataPkg/Docs/Profiles/Overview.md

 ### Active Profile Selection

-The ActiveProfileSelectorLib library class is intended to be a platform overidden value.
+The ActiveProfileSelectorLib library class is intended to have the platform override the value.
 It will retrieve the active profile file GUID.
 If ActiveProfileSelectorLib has a failure or returns a file GUID not in `gSetupDataPkgTokenSpaceGuid.PcdConfigurationProfileList`, ConfProfileMgrDxe will attempt to fall back to the last used profile, if one exists.
 If the cached profile is not found or has an invalid value, ConfProfileDxe will use the generic profile, under the GUID `gSetupDataPkgGenericProfileGuid`, as the active profile.